 Ms Julie De Jong

 Ms Julie De Jong is the Executive Director for the Industry and Innovation Division in the Department of Commerce and has extensive experience in the State's industrial and knowledge based resources management.
-Appointed April 2014 to current
+Appointed April 2014.
+Resigned August 2014.